linweiran/CGD/README.md

 --attack : the attack to run.
 You can choose to run CGD('CGD'), or Auto-PGD with one of the four loss functions: CE loss, CW loss, DLR loss, and MD loss ('ce', 'cw', 'dlr', and 'md').
 The default value is 'CGD'.

 --eps : the Linf distance limit epsilon (*255).
-Either 4 or 8 in accordance with the pre-trained model.
+Either 4 or 8 in accordance with the pre-trained models.
 The default value is 8.

 --Ninitial: number of choices of random initializations.
 Any postive integers are valid.
 The default value is 5, as we used in our paper.